ellaqezi/strata-hadoop/Cassandra/Cassandra.md

     * a node will store a hint by default for 3 hours, may be changed
 * replication will typically not occur on the same physical rack
 * Datacenters: split spark cluster from cassandra cluster
-    * so that spark applications do not trip cassandra
+    * so that spark applications do not trip cassandra IO
 * consistency level can be set per session, per query, etc

 ## Architecture